 Each student who was scheduled to receive a Johnson & Johnson vaccine or plans to schedule a vaccination appointment in the future will now receive a two-dose Pfizer vaccine, according to the release.
 University officials stressed the importance for students to be in Athens 21 days after they receive the first Pfizer dose, which is when the second dose is typically given.

-Vaccination clinics featuring the Pfizer vaccine will be open from 8 a.m. to 4 p.m. on April 14, April 16, April 19 and April 23 at Heritage Hall, 191 West Union Street.
-Those who receive the vaccine on April 14 and 16 will receive the second dose on May 5 and May 7, respectively, and those who are vaccinated on April 19 and 23 will receive the second dose on May 10 and May 14, respectively.
+Vaccination clinics featuring the Pfizer vaccine will be open from 8 a.m. to 4 p.m. on April 14, April 16, April 19 and April 23 at Heritage Hall, 191 W. Union St. Those who receive the vaccine on April 14 and April 16 will receive the second dose on May 5 and May 7, respectively, and those who are vaccinated on April 19 and April 23 will receive the second dose on May 10 and May 14, respectively.

 Jack Pepper, administrator at the Athens City-County Health Department, said the department’s initial allocation of the Pfizer vaccine to OU was 2,300 doses.
 He also said the problems with the Johnson & Johnson vaccine will not set back the health department’s and OU’s vaccination efforts, it will only change the type of vaccine being offered.

 Those who wish to sign up for a vaccine can do so on the Ohio Department of Health’s website.

 Students who have already received the Johnson & Johnson vaccine should be observant and mindful of any symptoms that may arise, according to the release.